Omer Bese

 I speak thermodynamics;

-So I wonder from first principles; Should we aim to consume less before we store or generate more?
+So I wonder from first principles: should we aim to consume less before we store or generate more?
 The most valuable kilowatt-hour is the one you never have to produce.
-Reducing a building's peak demand by even 2-3 kW through passive upgrades (attic insulation R-49, aerosol duct sealing, ECM blower motor swap) can actually make your home "Thermal Battery" at a fraction of the cost of new hardware.
+Reducing a building's peak demand by even 2-3 kW through passive upgrades (attic insulation R-49, aerosol duct sealing, ECM blower motor swap) can actually make your home a "Thermal Battery" at a fraction of the cost of new hardware.

 I speak finance;